 2007 Consumer Confidence Report

 2006 Consumer Confidence Report

 2004 Consumer Confidence Report

 Domestic water bills are mailed the last week of the month.
-Payment is due no later than the 20th, or approximately three weeks after the bill is mailed.
+Payment must be made prior to 5:00 p.m. on the 20th of each month.
 There is no grace period.
 If the 20th falls on a weekend, payment is still due no later than the 20th.
-If you call the office to direct payment via debit or credit card, the message must be received before 9:00 am on the Monday following the 20th.
-Payments may be delivered in person to the dropbox outside the District office, but must be received before 9:00am on the Monday following the 20th.
+If you call the office to direct payment via debit or credit card, the message must be received before 8:00 am on the Monday following the 20th.
+Payments may be delivered in person to the dropbox outside the District office, but must be received before 8:00am on the Monday following the 20th.